Oshotimmy/alx-pre_course/0x01-git/README.md

-Ghalibah can you see me doing hard things!
+Are you there! see me doing hard things!